Amethyst1016/DATA533-Project-Group8/forum_description.md

   * User is composed of a username and a password, and the password is a private attribute.
 * displayUser()
   * This formats the printed username when the user is called to be displayed.
-* exist()
-  * This function checks to see if the username currently exists in the system or not.
 * password()
   * This allows the user to access the private attribute and change the password.